-Main empirical generalization: case-marking failure indicates a secondary use of language, when the name has a prior use as the name of something else or just a linguistic expression, as with names of railway stations, ships, books, etc.
+Final empirical generalization: special is a secondary use of language, when the name has a prior use as the name of something else as with names of railway stations, ships, books, etc.

 1.1.
 Constituency

 McCawley 1998: the proper name is not the complement as the common noun may have one: